JaredTRand/AcerolaGameJam/DEVLOG.md

 Not so much forward movement yeserday either.
 I somewhat got occular culling working so that anything behind a wall would not get seen by the camera, yadda yadda yadda.
 But occular culling doesn't work great for moving nodes, and I wanted some aberrations to move, so that option might be out.
 BUT I am looking into using raycasting to tell what is in front of the camera.
 I'm hoping to be able to cast a few rays out from the camera, and a few at an angle to match the cameras fov.
 And since rays get stopped by walls and stuff, I think it aught to work.

+## Day 7 3/6
+I stayed up a bit too late last night, but I got some good work done!
+I got raytracing more or less completed.
+It's a bit janky, I added like 100 ray tracing nodes on to the front of the camera in a camera shape, and had them all shoot off at the same time, tell me how many of them hit an aberration, and then return if 5 or more hit one.
+Thinking about it right now, I never checked if it could hit more than one at a time 😅, but that's something for me to check later!
+Right now I'm working on an improved method for casting these rays.
+I'm hoping I can just make a method that loops a bunch, and will update a single ray's rotation, and just shoot a bunch within the viewport.
+Might be a little cleaner and more manageable.
+After this is working, I'll be moving on to game finish logic.
+Right now i'lll just have an area you walk into that will submit your favorited pics and calculate your total payday.
+After that, I'll try to get a basic enemy AI working to act as the agressive aberrations.
+Something that follows you slowly, and if the player comes within it's area node, it'll start a timer (will need to make some sort of visual effect) and when the timer runs out, you'll black out, lose a percentage of pics, and get put out to the front of the area.
+Then when that's done, I'll make a bit of a larger test area, and try my hand at dynamically adding aberrations to the scene.
+So that everything is not in the same position every time you play, and that different types of aberrations will appear.